organix/uFork/docs/requestor.md

 Actors with the following message signature are called "requestors".
 Requestors are like services that support cancellation and failure notification.
-The message sent to a requestor is called a "request", which optionally contains an _input_ value.
-The value `#?` indicates there is no input.
+The message sent to a requestor is called a "request", containing an _input_ value.
+The value `#?` can be used to indicate there is no input.

     to_cancel,callback,input -> requestor

 The _callback_ actor is sent a "result" like `ok,value/error` once the request completes (which could be never).

-On success, the result's head is `#t` and its tail is an optional _output_ value.
+On success, the result's head is `#t` and its tail is the _output_ value.
 We say that a requestor "produces" its _output_ value.

     #t,output -> callback

-On failure, the result's head is `#f` and its tail is an optional _error_ reason.
+On failure, the result's head is `#f` and its tail is the _error_ value.

     #f,error -> callback